lanl/Trees/README.md

-dx            -- Required             -- Spacing of cells in the x-dimension (m) dy            -- Required             -- Spacing of cells in the y-dimension (m) dz            -- Required             -- Spacing of cells in the z-dimension before stretching (m) aa1           -- 0.1                  -- Vertical stretching component defined in zcart function of metryc.f, 0 if no stretching or no topo to vertical size. topofile      -- ‘flat’               -- Name of topo file to be read in if using  topography !------------------------------------------------------------------------------------------------- ifuelin       -- 0                    -- Flag for reading existing fuel data files
+dx            -- Required             -- Spacing of cells in the x-dimension (m) dy            -- Required             -- Spacing of cells in the y-dimension (m) dz            -- Required             -- Spacing of cells in the z-dimension before stretching (m) aa1           -- 0.1                  -- Vertical stretching component defined in zcart function of metryc.f, 0 if no stretching or no topo to vertical size singlefuel    -- 0                    -- Flag for averaging cells' fuels into a single fuel type topofile      -- ‘flat’               -- Name of topo file to be read in if using  topography !------------------------------------------------------------------------------------------------- ifuelin       -- 0                    -- Flag for reading existing fuel data files